 Scholarly Commons Citation

 Zeiler, Kathryn, "Turning from Damage Caps to Information Disclosure: An Alternative to Tort Reform" (2005).
 Georgetown Law Faculty Publications and Other Works.
-Paper 782.
+782.